 According to the U.S. Bureau of Labor Statistics (BLS), employment for marketing managers is expected to increase faster than average from 2018 to 2028 (www.bls.gov).
 The BLS also stated that, as of May 2018, the mean annual salary for marketing managers was $147,240.

 Sales managers coordinate the sale of products to customers.
 They typically are responsible for an assigned geographic region.
 Some sales managers direct the activities of junior sales representatives in their region.
 They may establish sales goals and quotas, develop training programs and provide coaching on sales techniques and strategies.
 They can monitor sales trends to ensure supply of product can meet projected demand.
 They may also monitor trends that may be useful in the development of new products.

 In May 2018, the BLS reported that the mean annual wage for sales managers was $140,320.
 Employment in this field is expected to increase through the 2018 to 2028 decade, the BLS further indicates, which is as fast as the average.

 Supply Chain Manager

 Supply chain managers coordinate the various steps involved in sourcing, procurement and transportation of raw material, work in progress (WIP) and finished product in a timely and cost-effective manner.
 This effort involves many duties, including analyzing inventories, negotiating with raw material suppliers and freight carriers, balancing flow of raw material to match demand for finished product, continuously monitoring supply chain performance and implementing improvements as needed.
 They work closely with managers of other functional areas, including marketing, finance, production and quality assurance.

-In 2014, purchasing managers in general earned a median income of $105,060 per year, as per data from the BLS.
-The number of positions for purchasing managers are expected to see slower-than-average job growth between 2012 and 2022, with opportunities expected to rise by only 3%.
+In 2018, purchasing managers in general earned a median income of $51.67 per hour, as per data from the BLS.
+The number of positions for purchasing managers are expected to see average job growth between 2018 and 2028.